asvid/asvid.github.io/_posts/2016-04-24-color-changing-progress-bar.md

 And result can look like that:
 ![Frigo logo]({{site.url}}/assets/Screenshot_20160424-001620.png)

-If you need more specific behaviour or different colors, all you need to do is change **translateValueToColor** method, by using **switch** statement or anything you'll find suitable for your cause.
+If you need more specific behaviour or different colors, all you need to do is change **translateValueToColor** method, by using **if** statement or anything you'll find suitable for your case.

 Hope you enjoyed this quite short tutorial, be prepared for more :]